FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 arch trellis

-Okay, the first thing to understand about your tomatoes is that they are what I like to call a long and lengthy kind of plant, which means they take a loooong time.
-Their fellow members of the long and lengthy club take 65 to 90 days.
+Okay, the first thing to understand about your tomatoes is that they are members of what I call the long and lengthy club, which means they need 65 to 90 days to produce.
 That’s because we’re growing tomatoes not for the leaves (definitely don’t want to eat those!), but for the fruit.
 And fruit is one of the last steps in the plant's life cycle.

-If you want to start growing tomatoes from a plant, I recommend going to your local nursery.
-The tag should tell you how many days it’ll take for the plant to finish fruiting.
-But just know that when you put tomatoes in the ground, you've got at least two months ahead of you.
+If you want to start growing tomatoes, I recommend going to your local nursery and buying a little plant.
+The tag should tell you how many days it’ll take for the plant to start fruiting.
+But just know that when you put tomatoes in the ground, you've got at least two months ahead of you before your first harvest.

 Period.

-There are two types of tomato plants: determinate and indeterminate.
+The second thing to understand about your tomatoes is that there are actually two different types of plants: determinate and indeterminate.
 Determinate plants fruit and finish all at once.
 You'll have one large harvest after you've patiently waited on the fruit.

 Indeterminate, or vining, plants, which is what I grow up my arch trellises, fruit and finish a little bit at a time.
 What that means is I’ll start to get fruit really early on the plant, and then maybe two months after that, I'll get fruit up at the top of my arch.
 Watch my video on how to grow tomatoes up an arch trellis for more details on the two different types.